enflow/wsl2-php-development/README.md

 # nginx
 Nginx needs to be configured.
 This depends on how you want to setup your vhosts.
 We've included our '/etc/nginx' folder (excluding the SSL certificates) in this repository as reference.
-You can copy this directory to your /etc/nginx folder.
-The easist is running `cd /etc/nginx && explorer.exe .` and copy the files from that folder over.
+You can copy this directory to your /etc/nginx folder:
+- Run `cd /etc/nginx && explorer.exe .` and copy the files from that folder over.
+- You need to symlink the /etc/nginx/code folder to your code folder.
+We recommend this is under `~/code`

 # MySQL
 We just need to set the root password to 'secret'.
 The other default configuration is fine for your usecase: